KunHCS/flaskbank/README.md

 Go to directory you want to work on

-Open Git bash/command line there and enter:
+Open Git bash/command-line there and enter:

     git init